Seems Gehlot's leader is Vasundhara Raje not Sonia Gandhi: Sachin Pilot | Politics

 "It is clear from the CM's speech in Dholpur on why no action is being taken, and why it won't happen," he said, in an apparent reference to Gehlot mentioning Raje's "help".

-Pilot said the planned yatra from Ajmer, where the Rajasthan Public Service Commission (RPSC) is headquartered, is not against anyone.
-“This is on the issue of corruption, this is for the youth who are disappointed due to repeated paper leak cases,” he said.
+Pilot said the planned yatra from is not against anyone.
+"This is on the issue of corruption, this is for the youth who are disappointed due to repeated paper leak cases," he said.

 He referred to the boycott in September of a Congress Legislature Party meeting by a majority of the state Congress MLAs, in an apparent show of strength for Gehlot.